top of page

 Can AI/Automation platforms be used to cultivate real business relationships?
 Well, they can be useful for creating connections in the first instance, but for business relationships of greater depth the short answer is probably ‘no’.
 Here are some things to consider:

-• Lean on Automation tools for the very first connection requests and consider delaying your automated responses by a couple of hours, so that they ‘feel’ less automated.
+• Lean on Automation tools for the very first connection requests and consider delaying any automated responses by a couple of hours, or one day, so that they ‘feel’ less automated.

-• Make sure every message offers something of value, and is not just a broadcast opportunity for your brand and value proposition.
+• Make sure every message offers something of value, like a link to a video or useful white paper.
+Do not treat it solely as a broadcast opportunity for your brand and value proposition.

-• You have 8-12 seconds to get your readers’ attention, so use your best copywriters to craft your automated messages.
+• You have a matter of seconds to get your readers’ attention, so use your best copywriters to craft your messages.

 • Make sure someone is tasked with scanning InMail responses so that prospects can be moved out of the automated environment as soon as the conversation becomes relational.

-Don’t make the mistake of assuming that this is a curmudgeonly attack on a tech revolution.
+This post is not a curmudgeonly attack on a tech revolution.
 Research tells us that millennials and generations Y and Z are resistant to mass-marketing and spammy messages.
 They expect to receive value with every contact, and look unfavourably on an impersonal approach.
 You will earn their loyalty by being genuine and personable, and by providing information that delivers a direct benefit to them.

 Want to discuss these ideas further?
 Get in touch and let us show you how you can build and implement a successful Social Selling strategy.